Specials

 Nurturing Musical Skills and Milestones

-With 28 years of experience teaching music to young children, Melinda Oriani, our Early Childhood Department Head, is a highly respected expert.
-She's a Core Faculty member with Special Distinction at The Music School of Delaware and is fully trained in Kindermusik and Musikgarten.
+Melinda Oriani, our Early Childhood Department Head, is a highly respected expert with 28 years of experience teaching young children.
+A Core Faculty member at The Music School of Delaware, she is fully trained in Kindermusikand Musikgarten.
 Her background includes a Bachelor of Music in vocal performance and professional singing with groups like the Houston Grand Opera Chorus.

 Spanish